AppXprt/Scene/README.md

 ABOUT SCENE
 ============

-Scene is an open source social network platform that is extending Oxwall.
+Scene pulls in some commits, provides some updates and will eventually extend Oxwall.

 Scene was launched in 2019 ( see https://scene.appxprt.com/ )